DIY Wainscoting – Part 3 – Installing The Molding

 Why You Need To Make A Jig

-I’m sure this isn’t a surprise, but when doing wainscoting you are going to be cutting A LOT of molding.
+I’m sure this isn’t a surprise, but when doing picture frame wainscoting, you are going to be cutting A LOT of molding.
 Many of the pieces you’ll be cutting will also be the same length.

 By spending a little time in the beginning creating a jig, you’ll save a TON of time cutting those same sized pieces to length.